 I'll be adding more color to these selections as well as written and video reviews, so stay tuned for that while I get organized.
 You can't go wrong with anything on that list.

 I'll go on record saying I haven't had any of the Tequila Ocho in this expression, and their Anejo expressions are among my favorites, so I will most likely be adding this to the list soon if I can sample it.
-There is also a Cazcanes extremely limited release I just got this Spring, which I haven't opened, in addition to the Maestro Dobel 1968 I haven't opened.
+There is also a Cazcanes extremely limited release I just got this Spring, which isn't far from my top five list, in addition to the Maestro Dobel 1968 I haven't opened.

 Please share with us your thoughts and takes on this list in the comments below!